11.4 Phlebotomy and Specimen Reference Checklist

 Name or DOB mismatchStop and clarify before collecting

-Missing or unclear orderAsk provider or lab; do not guess tube type
+Missing/unclear orderAsk provider or lab; never guess the tube

 Hematoma formingRelease tourniquet, remove needle, apply pressure

-Patient feels faintStop draw safely and protect patient from injury
+Patient feels faintStop, lower the head, protect from injury

 Specimen Integrity